 This section describes fundamental concepts about AVEVA System Platform, including its clients, components, and services.
 It also introduces ArchestrA technology.

-Section 3 – Visualization Overview
+Section 3 – Visualisation Overview

 Section 4 – Encrypted Communication